 Since your competitors are probably already on the platform, a large part of your success is dependent upon ensuring that your brand stands out from the crowd.
 And a huge part of that is filling your feed with top quality pictures.
-Sometimes, even an incredibly story isn’t enough, you should tell it with an incredible picture—and that is sure to attract followers to your brand.
+Sometimes, even an incredible story isn’t enough, you should tell it with an incredible picture—and that is sure to attract followers to your brand.

 But how do you do that?